bem16e/bem16e/README.md

 ### Hola!
 Nice to see you.

 Welcome to my page!
-My name is ### Beatriz Mejia, I am an oceanographer from Colombia 🪗, currently living in the US
+My name is Beatriz Mejia-Mercado, I am an oceanographer from Colombia 🪗, currently living in the US

 I’m looking to collaborate on programming that allows research in the deep sea 🐟